-Prior to the GDPR, the general data protection legislation provided that the National Commission for the Protection of Data (CNPD) could authorise, on an exceptional basis, the use of PII for purposes that differ from those that determined its collection, subject to the legally applicable PII quality and processing lawfulness principles.
-Currently, this is ruled by the GDPR, particularly by the provisions of article 6(4).
+Before the GDPR, the general data protection legislation provided that the CNPD could authorise, on an exceptional basis, the use of PII for purposes that differed from those that determined its collection, subject to the legally applicable PII quality and processing lawfulness principles.
+Currently, this is ruled by the GDPR, particularly by the provisions of article $\delta(4)$ .